LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/02-configuration.md

 </p>

 - **No Requests, No Limits**
-  - Container can sue lots of resources
+  - Container can use lots of resources
   - Risk: one Pod can **starve** others (bad multi-tenant behavior).
 - **Limits set, Requests not set**
   - Kubernetes automatically sets **request = limit**.